itemsapi/elasticbulk/README.md

 # Elastic Bulk

-Add data in bulk to elasticsearch.
-It supports data streaming from PostgreSQL, MSSQL, MySQL, MariaDB, SQLite3 and filesystem
+Add data in bulk to ElasticSearch.
+It supports data streaming from PostgreSQL, MSSQL, MySQL, MariaDB, SQLite3, Filesystem and CSV

 ## Start